-A laser ceilometer, also located at the NCAR ISS site, was used to measure aerosol and hydrometeor backscatter (Fig. 2g).
-This data is particularly useful in visualizing boundary layer structure and also provides an objective indication for the presence of low and mid-level clouds.
+A laser ceilometer, located at the NCAR Integrated Sounding System (ISS) site ~0.5 km south of the profilers, was used to measure aerosol and hydrometeor backscatter (Fig. 2g).
+These data are particularly useful in visualizing boundary layer structure and provide an objective indication for the presence of low and mid-level clouds.

 2) SURFACE METEOROLOGICAL STATIONS